 Day 3 of private Jeeptour

 The departure on the third day will be very early, to watch the sunrise at Red Lagoon.
 You will visit the geysers, the Green Lagoon and the Licancabur Volcano and you will have the opportunity to go to the hot springs.
 On the way back to Uyuni you will visit the Valley of the Rocks.
-We will arrive in Uyuni in time to catch the night train.
-We still have 1 room to take a shower before leaving on the night train to Orouro.
+We will arrive in Uyuni in time to catch the night bus.
+We still take a shower before leaving on the night bus to La paz.